SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

   election a chance to strut for their Trumpy constituents and another 25 to have semi-plausible deniability or at least ambiguity.

-(Of course, a mixture of these paths could occur.
+(NB: Of course, a mixture of these paths could occur.
 Say, 50 Democrats + 10 Republicans = 60 senators vote for conviction.
 Then that's 2/3 of 90.
 So only 10 Republicans need to find urgent business out of the chamber, while the rest can be present and vote to acquit.